KrzysztofMoch/react-native-video/docs/pages/other/plugin.md

 Since Version 6.4.0, it is possible to create plugins for analytics management and maybe much more.
 A sample plugin is available in the repository in: example/react-native-video-plugin-sample. (important FIXME, put sample link)

-## Offical plugins
+## Official plugins
-We at the Widlarz Group have created a set of plugins that will help to implement offline features.
+We at the Widlarz Group have created a set of plugins to cover offline video in total.
 If you are interested in this feature, please checkout [Video Offline SDK](https://thewidlarzgroup.com/video-offline-sdk).
+If you want some other plugins (analytics, processing, etc) let us know.

 ## Concept